 Skip to main content

-This operation is irreversible - deleted VMs lose all state including filesystem contents, memory, and running processes.
+This operation is irreversible.
+Deleted VMs lose all state: filesystem contents, memory, running processes.

 vers kill # Delete current HEAD VM

-vers kill -r vm-with-children # Delete VM and all its children
+vers kill -r <vm-id> # Delete VM and all its children

 Options